TEALSK12/apcsa-public/Unit2/Lesson-210.md

 Accommodation and Differentiation
 ---------------------------------
-If you have students who are speeding through this lesson, you should encourage them to:

-  - Tackle programming project 2 & 3 in the text book.
+If you have students who are speeding through this lesson, you should encourage them to tackle programming project 2 & 3 in the text book.

 If you were unable to finish grading student notebooks yesterday, finish them today while students are working.
 Return notebooks by the end of class so students may use them to study for the exam.